balder-dev/balder/doc/source/basics/configuration.rst

 ..
     .. todo

-If you want to create and use a balder plugin, simply create a new child object of :class:`BalderPlugin` and include it in the global ``balderglob.py`` file:
+If you want to create and use a Balder plugin, simply create a new child object of :class:`BalderPlugin` and include it in the global ``balderglob.py`` file:

 .. code-block:: python